urbanopt/urbanopt.github.io/workflows/residential_workflows/building_inputs.md

 ### Customizable Template

 An optional template enumeration may be specified for each feature in the GeoJSON file.
-See a [GeoJSON Schema](building_types#geojson-schema) optional fields section for the specific template field name.
+See the [GeoJSON Schema](other_details#geojson-schema) optional fields section for the specific template field name.
 The assignment of various argument values contained in *TSV lookup files* depend on the specified template enumeration.
 Customizable template enumerations that are applicable to residential buildings: